kyma-project/istio/docs/user/troubleshooting/first-troubleshooting-guide.md

 ## Sidecar injection

-1. Check if Istio CR is in Warning state, if yes check for the warning message.
+1. Inspect if Istio CR is in Warning state, if yes check for the warning message.
 It might be helpful at the beginning of the investigation.
 2. Check if the label `istio-injection=enabled` is present on the namespace where the application is deployed.
 3. Sidecar injection behavior set on namespace can be overwritten by the `sidecar.istio.io/inject` label on the pod.
 Make sure that this label is not set to `false` there.
 4. Make sure the pod does not have `hostNetwork: true` in the spec.
 If it does, the sidecar will not be injected.

 ## Still something does not work?
 1. Check the [Official Istio Troubleshooting Guide](https://github.com/istio/istio/wiki/Troubleshooting-Istio).
-2. Check for already existing issues in our [Istio Module](https://github.com/kyma-project/istio/issues) repository.
+2. Look for already existing issues in our [Istio Module](https://github.com/kyma-project/istio/issues) repository.
 If none of them is related to your problem, create a new issue.